babbtx/paz-demo-fakebank-ui/README.md

 ## Configure PingFederate

-PingFederate must be configured for this OAuth Client as follows:
+If you are using PingFederate as the OAuth server, configure your environment as follows:

+* OAuth client uses the `Implicit` grant type
-* Client ID matches `OAUTH2_CLIENT_ID` in `.env` or `config.js`
+* OAuth client ID in PingFederate matches `OAUTH2_CLIENT_ID` configured in `.env` or `dist/assets/config.js`
+* The `OAUTH2_AUTHORIZATION_URL` configured in `.env` or `dist/assets/config.js` is your PingFederate authorization URL
-* Redirect URI is `http://localhost:4200/*` or your webserver
+* OAuth redirect URI is `http://localhost:4200/oauth-callback.html`
-* Supported scopes must include `accounts`
+* Allowed scopes must include `accounts`
+* The access token contains a `sub` attribute.
+This is required for the backend API.
+* The access token contains an `email` attribute.
+This is required for PingDataGovernance to find the "token owner" in PingDirectory.

+## Configure PingOne

+If you are using PingOne as the OAuth server, configure your environment as follows:

-* `Implicit` grant type
+* OAuth client uses the `Implicit` grant type
+* The `OAUTH2_CLIENT_ID` configured in `.env` or `dist/assets/config.js` matches your assigned Client ID in PingOne
+* The `OAUTH2_AUTHORIZATION_URL` configured in `.env` or `dist/assets/config.js` is your PingOne tenant authorization URL
+* OAuth redirect URI is `http://localhost:4200/oauth-callback.html`
+* Allowed scopes must include `accounts`
-* Access token contains a `sub` claim (required for the backend API)
+* The access token contains a `sub` attribute.
+This is required for the backend API.
-* Access token may require another attribute in order to match a user in PingDirectory, if that's required for your demo
+* The access token contains an `email` attribute.
+This is required for PingDataGovernance to find the "token owner" in PingDirectory.

 ## Building, Hacking